Pavlishenku/pysection/CONTRIBUTING.md

 ##  Code of Conduct

-This project and everyone participating in it is governed by the [SectionPy Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [opensection Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## [>] Getting Started